McDonnell Douglas KC-10 Extender: Netherlands

 The two Dutch KDC-10s were used for both refueling and transport.
 They were stationed on Eindhoven Airport as part of the 334th Transport Squadron.
 Of the 5,500 hours flown in the first three years of use, the aircraft were used in their tanker role for 50% of the time.
-Besides being used by the air force and NATO allies, the KDC-10s were also used to support peacekeeping and humanitarian aid operations.
+Besides being used by the air force and NATO allies, the KDC-10s were used to support peacekeeping and humanitarian aid operations.
 Of the first three years, 32% of the flight hours were used for peacekeeping and humanitarian aid.